OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/installation.md

 | Windows                                                                                                                                                                                                                                                                                                                                                                                                                           | Linux                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | <p>- Double click the executable .exe file given in the application folder (It is advisable to run .exe file by right-clicking Run as administrator where * is replaced with the application version).<br>- If one instance of this release is already installed, then the user will be notified.<br>- Click yes to continue with the installation.
 It will then display the uninstallation key for the current installation.</p> | <p>Before Installation<br>- Extract the zip file.
 Make sure user who will run installer owns the files and has full access to extracted files.<br>- Create empty directory with full access (it should not be inside installation directory) and export its path to OPSHUB_TEMP_DATA variable as shown below:<br>    export OPSHUB_TEMP_DATA=/home/setup/temp<br>- If you are doing a silent installation, make sure you have provided the same path for OPSHUB_TEMP_DATA as provided during silent registration.<br>- If Linux has NFS (Network File System) based file system, add the following line in OIM user's .bashrc file:<br>    In /home/{OIM user}/.bashrc, add the line:<br>    export JAVA_OPTS="$JAVA_OPTS -XX:+StartAttachListener"<br>- Without the Java option, the server startup will fail.
 Error details are available here.<br>- See minimal access required to install <code class="expression">space.vars.SITENAME</code> here if you do not have root access.<br><br>To Run sh File<br>- Open terminal and go to the folder containing the install.sh file.<br>- Run: sudo -E sh install.sh<br>- Linux UI access is required as installation needs user input via UI.
 Installation won't complete via remote terminal (e.g. PuTTY).<br><br>To Run sh File from External File (Silent Installation)<br>To install <code class="expression">space.vars.SITENAME</code> through terminal (e.g. PuTTY):<br>- Complete user registration as described here.<br>- Download and modify OpsHubAutoInstall.xml as needed by clicking Here.<br>- Transfer modified file to the target instance.<br>- Set environment variable OPSHUB_AUTO_INSTALL pointing to the XML file:<br>    Example: export OPSHUB_AUTO_INSTALL=/home/Downloads/OpsHubAutoInstall.xml<br>- Run the installer: sudo -E sh install.sh<br>- See Possible Error section for troubleshooting.</p> |

-#### Recommended Installation Path for OpsHub Integration Manager Installer for Linux
+#### Recommended Installation Path for <code class="expression">space.vars.SITENAME</code> Installer for Linux

-* It is recommended to install or perform migration of the OpsHub Integration Manager in the /opt folder or /user/local folder.
+* It is recommended to install or perform migration of the <code class="expression">space.vars.SITENAME</code> in the /opt folder or /user/local folder.
-  * For OpsHub Integration Manager migration, if the OpsHub Integration Manager is not installed at the above places, then follow the steps mentioned [here](../faqs/general/how-to-move-application-server-from-one-machine-to-other.md).
+  * For <code class="expression">space.vars.SITENAME</code> migration, if the <code class="expression">space.vars.SITENAME</code> is not installed at the above places, then follow the steps mentioned [here](../faqs/general/how-to-move-application-server-from-one-machine-to-other.md).
-  * Reason: SELinux prevents Linux users from running a OpsHub Integration Manager service in the user's home directory.
-Hence, the user needs to avoid installing OpsHub Integration Manager in the home directory.
+  * Reason: SELinux prevents Linux users from running a <code class="expression">space.vars.SITENAME</code> service in the user's home directory.
+Hence, the user needs to avoid installing <code class="expression">space.vars.SITENAME</code> in the home directory.

 #### Minimal access required to run linux installer using external file

-* OpsHub Integration Manager Installation Directory should be owned by user who run installer/migrator and has following permissions.
+* <code class="expression">space.vars.SITENAME</code> Installation Directory should be owned by user who run installer/migrator and has following permissions.

 Here are the required permissions: